Developer Guidelines

 • Major: Incremented when incompatible API changes are releases

-• Minor: Incremented when functionality or fixes are released in a backwards compatible manner
+• Minor: Incremented when capability or fixes are released in a backwards-compatible manner

 • Build: Timestamp of the build

-Each API or App has its own release cycle and thus its own dedicated version.
+Each API or App has its release cycle and thus, its dedicated version.
 Release notes are published here.

 Incompatible API changes